Smoking Hurts Your Back

 of hip fracture as you get older.
 Fractures can take longer to heal due to nicotine's

 Quitting smoking takes effort, but you may find it easier if you ask yourself the

 Do I have a quit day?
-A crucial step in quitting is selecting the day that you will stop smoking.
-Mark
+A key step in quitting is selecting the day that you will stop smoking.
+Mark this

 Have I prepared my environment?
 Throw away all the cigarettes, ashtrays, and lighters in your house.
 Ask people not